1B05H1N/auto-tag-github-repos/README.md

 - Make sure you have `git` installed and available in your PATH.

 ## OpenAI API Cost Warning
-- **Be very careful about your spend by selcting the correct model!** Each repo analysis sends code to OpenAI, which can add up quickly in API costs.
+- **Be very careful about your spend by selecting the correct model!** Each repo analysis sends code to OpenAI, which can add up quickly in API costs.
 Monitor your usage and set limits as needed.
 I wasted money testing by using an expensive model.
 - You can check your OpenAI usage and billing at: [OpenAI Billing Overview](https://platform.openai.com/settings/organization/billing/overview)

 ## Security